 - List of previously completed work

-Construction is a vital part of progress, but it’s also a difficult business to finance.
-With its liquid capital, upfront expenses and multiple variables playing on success, it can be difficult to get a traditional loan.
-However, there are things you can do beforehand to show your company is a good risk for financing, and alternatives for when a traditional loan is not possible or isn’t the best choice for financing your operation.
+Construction is a vital part of economic and community progress, but it's also a complicated type of business to finance.
+With its liquid capital, upfront expenses and multiple variables affecting success, it can be difficult to get a traditional loan.
+However, there are things you can do beforehand to show your company is a good risk for financing, and alternatives for when a traditional loan is not possible or isn't the best choice for financing your operation.